JuliaPhysics/Measurements.jl/docs/usage.rst

 This macro allows you to propagate uncertainty in arbitrary real functions, including those based on `C/Fortran calls
 <http://docs.julialang.org/en/stable/manual/calling-c-and-fortran-code/>`__,
-that accept one or two real arguments.
+that accept any number of real arguments.
 The macro exploits ``derivative`` and ``gradient`` functions from `Calculus
 <https://github.com/johnmyleswhite/Calculus.jl>`__ package in order to perform
 numerical differentiation.